-- There are a number of potential problems.
-The most significant of which is the need to recruit and train an estimated 38,000 childcare practitioners to deliver the number of new places required.
+- There are a number of potential problems with the proposed childcare scheme.
+The most significant is the need to recruit and train an estimated 38,000 childcare practitioners to deliver the number of new places required.
 This is a monumental challenge and we are yet to see a workforce strategy from the Government to show how they plan to address this.
 There is also an issue with the amount of money committed to the plan.
-The shortfall in funding to deliver the current 30 hours ‘free’ scheme for 3-4 year olds is estimated to be over £1 billion; this means that childcare providers are forced to cross subsidise the Government schemes by charging more for younger children so they can stay afloat.
+The shortfall in funding to deliver the current 30 hours ‘free’ scheme for three-four year olds is estimated to be over £1 billion; this means that childcare providers are forced to cross subsidise the Government schemes by charging more for younger children so they can stay afloat.
 If the Government does not rectify this financial shortfall and removes the ability for providers to cross subsidise, inevitably more providers will close thereby reducing capacity.
 The Women’s Budget Group estimates that another £4 billion is required to effectively fulfil the promises made by the Government.

 - We know that providers are understandably concerned about this impact these new plans will have on their businesses and we have asked the Department for Education to publish their financial modelling so that it can be scrutinised.